This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 However, if your dog’s breathing rate is above 30-35 breaths per minute when resting, then this could indicate a medical issue.

-Tip: Keep in mind that panting is normal canine behaviour.
+Tip: Keep in mind that panting is normal canine behavior.
 Dogs can’t sweat, so they pant to cause water evaporation, which provides a cooling effect.
-Panting should quickly return to a normal breathing rate when the dog is resting though.
+Panting should quickly return to a normal breathing rate when the dog is resting though, assuming they are not overheated.

-5 Reasons Your Dog Might Breathe Fast Or Heavy While Sleeping
+9 Reasons For A Dog Breathing Fast While Sleeping

 1. Dreaming